1. Main points

 Back to table of contents

-Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: February 2024 bulletin.
-Whole economy estimates of workers are in line with the A05SA dataset released on 13 February 2024 in our Labour market overview, UK: February 2024 bulletin.
-Whole economy estimates of total hours have been adjusted back to mid-2011to ensure that headline productivity statistics can be assessed without a discontinuity, therefore total hours have been adjusted for the purposes of the productivity estimates and are not part of the labour market release.
-The adjusted productivity hours worked diverge slightly from estimates of hours worked in the EMP01SA dataset, in time periods from 2011 to 2022.
+Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: November 2024 bulletin.
+Whole-economy estimates of workers are in line with our Employment, unemployment and economic inactivity by age group dataset released on 12 November 2024, in our Labour market overview, UK: November 2024 bulletin.
+Whole-economy estimates of second jobs and total hours have been adjusted back to mid-2011 to ensure that headline productivity statistics can be assessed without a discontinuity, for the purposes of the productivity estimates, and are not part of the labour market release.
+Therefore, the adjusted productivity jobs and the adjusted productivity hours worked diverge slightly from the estimates in our Full-time, part-time and temporary workers dataset and our Actual weekly hours worked dataset, in time periods from 2011 to 2022.

 New estimates of gross value added (GVA) are more volatile on a quarterly basis, especially in production industries.
 This reflects the use of new data and methods, but also challenges in reconciling quarterly and annual data, as explained in our Recent challenges of balancing the three approaches of GDP article.
 As productivity is a structural feature of the economy, we continue to advise users to focus on long-term trends of productivity.